Edgerton, Colorado: Stage station and hotel

 In the 1860s, Edgerton Hotel was established as the first stage station north of Old Colorado City on the route to Denver.
 The stage coach horses were swapped for fresh horses at the station.
-The station and two-story Edgerton Hotel along old Camp Creek Road were run by Leafy Teachout and her son Harlow.
+The station and two-story Edgerton Hotel, along old Camp Creek Road, were run by Leafy Teachout and her son, Harlow.
 The site of the hotel, stables, and stone barn are in a meadow along the Santa Fe Regional Trail.
 There are some ruins of the stone foundations.

 Native Americans

 Of the Native Americans who were in the area, the Ute people were friendly.
 They sold beads to settlers and would sometimes get a free meal of biscuits.
-The Cheyenne and Arapaho were hostile to the settlers, who make their houses to be like fortresses–make of stone and wooden walls as much as three-feet-thick.
+The Cheyenne and Arapaho were hostile to the settlers, who make their houses to be like fortresses–make of stone and wooden walls as much as three-feet-(0.9-meter)-thick.
 Some had narrow slots just wide enough to use to shoot a rifle from inside the house.
 Families would huddle together during uprisings.
 In 1868, there were raids by Native Americans, who stole 150 horses from Harlow Teachout, and two young boys were killed in another raid.